-BJA expects to make any award under this solicitation in the form of a cooperative agreement, which is a type of award that provides for OJP to have substantial involvement in carrying out award activities.
-See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information, for a brief discussion of what may constitute substantial federal involvement.
+BJA expects to make any award under this solicitation in the form of a grant.
+See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information for important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants.